jqln-0/dotfiles/README.md

 zshrc
 -----

-My zshrc is just the default oh-my-zsh zshrc, with the following changes:

-- GOPATH set to ~/Programming/Go
-- My preferred theme set
-- Some plugins enabled
+My zshrc is kinda complicated now.
+I'm using prezto with all kinds of fancy syntax highlighting and so on.

 vimrc
 -----